Bryant Anderson: Smoky Mountain Wrestling (1994–1995)

 Losing to Smothers in Morristown, Tennessee the following night, the two would again fight to a time limit draw and later that night participated in another 8-Man tag team match with Boo Bradley, Chris Candido and Bruiser Bedlam again losing to Smothers, Tony Anthony, Brian Lee and Lance Storm in Hyden, Kentucky on November 6, 1994.

 Successfully defending his title against James Adkins, George South and The Nightmare, he was forced to vacate the championship belt on November 7 after a five-week reign.
 Anderson continued to face Smothers in indecisive draws before losing to him on November 10 and, in a "no time limit" match on November 12.
 However, Anderson soon avenged his loss defeating Smothers four times at the 4-day Thanksgiving Thunder supercard on November 24–27, 1994.

 He eventually lost to Smothers three times in "I Quit" matches during the 3-day Christmas Chaos supercard from December 25–27 and continued to lose to him in rematches later that month.

 Continuing his feud with Smothers into early 1995, he also participated in a 16-man battle royal on January 2 and scored victories over Mike Furnus, Ted Allen, Tommy Pitner and The Nightmare.
 He later faced Smothers in late January, losing to him in a singles match on January 20 and in two "I Quit" matches on January 21 and January 27, before leaving the promotion shortly before its close in November 1995 and retired shortly thereafter.

+Legal career

-After retiring, Rogowski attended Georgia State University law school and graduated with a Juris Doctor degree.
+Rogowski attended Georgia State University law school and graduated with a Juris Doctor degree.
+He went on to work in family and children services.
+As of 2016, he served as the director of children services for Franklin County and Hart County in northeast Georgia.